 Named after Masashi Yamada and Tā Tipene O’Regan, these scholarships are a representation of cross cultural friendship and also profound generosity.
 In the 90’s Yamada, a successful Japanese businessman and philanthropist (introduced to Tā Tipene by Graham Kitson), extended a multimillion dollar lifeline to the iwi.
 This loan provided a lifeline which enabled Ngāi Tahu to continue with Te Kerēme.
 Post settlement Yamada again displayed his generosity and commitment to the development of indigenous cultures by gifting a substantial fund to establish a trust.
 As a result the Ngāi Tahu Mātauranga Trust was established in 2001 to provide and promote educational opportunities for the benefit of Ngāi Tahu whānui.

-Applications for the Yamada O’Regan Secondary School Scholarships 2018 open on the 1st of March and close on the 30th of April.
+Applications for the Yamada O’Regan Secondary School Scholarships 2019 have closed.
+They will open on the 1st of March and close on the 30th of April 2019.

 To be eligible for a Yamada O’Regan Secondary School Scholarship you must: